Passive or Active? CII AF4, R02, J10

 Active management introduces the human factor – the manager aims to use their skill to outperform the market.
 The main approaches are:

-- Top down – asset allocation is considered first before sector and stock selection
+Top down – Here the fund manager considers asset allocation first before sector and stock selection

-- Bottom up – securities are selected on their own merits – stock-picking
+Bottom up – This approach selects individual stocks on their own merits – stock-picking.

-The best – and worst – performing investment managers will be active managers.
-Many portfolio managers now use a mix of underlying actively and passively managed funds – a core portfolio that is indexed with actively managed funds around this, particularly in specialist areas – normally termed a core-satellite approach.
+The best and worst performing investment managers will usually be active managers.
+Many portfolio managers now use a mix of underlying actively and passively managed funds –The term ‘core-satellite’ portfolio is often used for a portfolio that is mainly indexed (it’s core) with actively managed, often specialist, funds around it (it’s satellite).